ErpNetDocs/tech/advanced/user-business-rules/events/attributechanging.md

 This event occurs immediately before the value changes.

-A typical use case is when you need to save or calculate something based on the previous (old) value of the field.
+A typical use case is when you need to save, set or calculate something based on the previous (old) value of the field.